open-telemetry/opentelemetry-demo/README-Instana.md

 }
 ```

-Create a new gradle properties file `src/adservice/gradle.properties` with your proxy settings:
+Create or edit a gradle properties file for adservice (`src/adservice/gradele.properties`) and frauddetectionservice (`src/frauddetectionservice/gradle.properties`) and fill in your proxy settings:
 ```
 systemProp.https.proxyHost=192.168.31.253
 systemProp.https.proxyPort=3128
 ```

-Build the Webstore app with `http_proxy` and `https_proxy` environment variables passed to `docker-compose`:
+Build the app with `http_proxy` and `https_proxy` build agruments passed to `docker-compose`:
 ```sh
 docker compose build \
     --build-arg 'https_proxy=http://192.168.31.253:3128' \